esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 9-duplicate_last_line e duplicates the last line of the file iacta
+File 10-no_more_js deletes all the regular files with a .js extention that are present in the current directory and all its subfolder